2023 PDC Women's Series: Women's Series 13

-Women's Series 13 was contested on Saturday 29 July 2023 at the Marshall Arena in Milton Keynes.
+Women's Series 13 was contested on Saturday 29 July 2023 at the Arena MK in Milton Keynes.

 The event was won by Beau Greaves, who defeated Lisa Ashton 5–2 in the final, to claim a record equalling 16th title.

 Women's Series 14

-Women's Series 14 was contested on Saturday 29 July 2023 at the Marshall Arena in Milton Keynes.
+Women's Series 14 was contested on Saturday 29 July 2023 at the Arena MK in Milton Keynes.

 The event was won by Beau Greaves, who defeated Fallon Sherrock 5–1 in the final, to claim a record breaking 17th title.

 Women's Series 15

-Women's Series 15 was contested on Sunday 30 July 2023 at the Marshall Arena in Milton Keynes.
+Women's Series 15 was contested on Sunday 30 July 2023 at the Arena MK in Milton Keynes.

 The event was won by Beau Greaves, who defeated Mikuru Suzuki 5–0 in the final.

 Women's Series 16

-Women's Series 16 was contested on Sunday 30 July 2023 at the Marshall Arena in Milton Keynes.
+Women's Series 16 was contested on Sunday 30 July 2023 at the Arena MK in Milton Keynes.

 The event was won by Beau Greaves, who won 7 consecutive titles, and a record 19th title, defeating Mikuru Suzuki 5–4 in the final.